faassen/secretweblog_zola/content/_index.md

 +++

-Welcome to Martijn Faassen's secret weblog, established 8 January 2005.
+This is Martijn Faassen's secret weblog, established 8 January 2005.

 Content is mostly programming related.